Bread just isn't the same without butter. Neither is snow!

 Find a gentle slope and try the following:

-1. Do a backside 180.
-Notice how the rider below is on his toe edge.
+1. Do a Backside 180.
+Notice how Nev is on his toe edge.

-2. Then, use your momentum to do a switch frontside 180.
-Notice below how the rider is now on his heel edge.
+2. Then, use your momentum to do a Switch Frontside 180.
+Notice below how Nev is now on his heel edge.

 Keep practicing the above two tips until it's a smooth 360 on the ground.
 If you catch an edge, try switching edges a little bit sooner in the spin.